desperadossy/PcBD/DATASET.md

 ### Step 4: Generate the dataset

-Once you have completed the configuration:

-Run the full dataset generation pipeline with:
+Once you have completed the configuration, run the full dataset generation pipeline with:

 ```bash
 python datagen.py